-Teacher Education Candidates who wish to transfer credit for Introduction to Education must have completed a minimum of 12 fieldwork/observations hours in K-12 school(s), written reflections on those hours and written a philosophy of education.
-To get the credits transferred, the student must complete the Intro to Education Transfer Request form and attach the log of hours, reflections, and the essay.
-Students thus approved to transfer in credit for Introduction to Education should also apply for benchmark 1 their first semester at Concordia University Texas.
+Teacher Education Candidates who wish to transfer credit for Introduction to Education must have completed a minimum of 15 fieldwork/observations hours in K-12 school(s), written reflections on those hours and written a philosophy of education.
+Students transferring in Introduction to Education will need to submit associated documentation from Introduction to Education in EDU 3101 Teacher Education Seminar 1 to continue in the program.